 We are the Immigration Advice Service

-If you need to hire the services of an immigration lawyer in the Republic of Ireland, the Immigration Advice Service is here to help.
+If you need to hire the services of an immigration consultant in the Republic of Ireland, the Immigration Advice Service is here to help.

-The IAS is a team of immigration law experts with offices in Ireland and throughout the United Kingdom.
-With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration law firms in the whole of Ireland and the UK.
+The IAS is an immigration firm that comprises consultants and law experts with offices in Ireland and throughout the United Kingdom.
+With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration firms in the whole of Ireland and the UK.

-Through hiring one of our highly skilled Irish immigration lawyers, you can rest assured that you will be dealing with an eminent immigration law firm.
+By hiring one of our highly skilled Irish immigration consultants, you can rest assured that you will be dealing with an eminent immigration firm.
+Our immigration consultants in Ireland are highly qualified in all areas of immigration law, just like an immigration lawyer.
 We will work with you to thoroughly assess your situation, and help you to decide the most appropriate course of action to take to achieve your desired result.

-What do IAS immigration lawyers in Ireland do?
+What do IAS immigration experts in Ireland do?

 Our professional and friendly team in Ireland can provide support on any Irish immigration services, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.

-We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering legal advice, and providing exceptional service.
+We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering support, advice, and providing exceptional service.

-Our immigration lawyers in Dublin are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
+Our immigration consultants in Dublin are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
 They also engage in continuous professional development, ensuring that their legal immigration knowledge is fully up to date.
+You will work with our consultants first and if a lawyer is necessary, we will connect you with one.

 If you cannot meet us in our office in Limerick, this is no barrier to reaching us.
 You can discuss your case with us remotely, either on the phone, or via Skype.
 Regardless of where you are located, the IAS is here to help.
 Simply put, we will work around what is most convenient for you.

-We care about each of our clients, and your dedicated immigration lawyer will work tirelessly on your behalf.
+We care about each of our clients, and your dedicated immigration consultant will work tirelessly on your behalf.

 How can my IAS immigration lawyer help me with my Irish visa application?